umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 ## Setup for new team members

-When you are working in a team you will have additional people that will use this same setup, but they will only clone your source code repository from your GitHub, Bitbucket or Visual Studio Team Services account.
-In doing so they will, by default, not get the `*.Web` folder and the Umbraco site, because that part is not contained within the source code repository.
+When you are working in a team you will have additional people that will use this same setup.
+However, they will only clone your source code repository from your GitHub, Bitbucket, or Visual Studio Team Services account.
+They will, by default, not get the `*.Web` folder and the Umbraco site, because that part is not contained within the source code repository.

 To help to get up and running we added a `UaaSClone.cmd`, which can be run after cloning the source code repository.
 Running this command line tool will clone the Umbraco Cloud repository to the right folder, and set up Visual Studio for them.